 New York City in the winter time is the perfect destination for your next couple’s getaway!
 This city holds so much charm, romantic restaurants, and unique experiences.

-In this guide, I will explain the best time to go to New York City, where to stay, winter packing essentials, and a detailed 5 day itinerary.
+In this guide, I will explain the best time to go to New York City, where to stay, winter packing essentials, and of course… top romantic things to do in NYC!

 If this is your first time to New York City, I would tack on an extra day to see the famous sites such as Empire State Building, Statue of Liberty, and Wall Street.
 I have an entire guide for 48 hours in New York City you can check out that covers these sites.
 Or if you are just there to take fabulous pictures, check out my guide on 9 most Instagrammable spots in the city!